MasterZ0/Infinity/README.md

 - Stages

-Here you can create and edit the phases.
+Here you can create and edit the Stages.

 ![image](https://user-images.githubusercontent.com/64444068/138475699-497bb893-6122-49ff-832a-56c93e6a8b3a.png)